NixOS/nix.dev/source/contributing.md

 The manuals for [Nix][nix manual], [Nixpkgs][nixpkgs manual], and [NixOS][nixos manual] are reference documentation, specifying interfaces and behavior.

-[nix.dev] is a curated and maintained repository of guides and tutorials aimed to teach beginners essential Nix knowledge, show best practices, and help orient users in the Nix ecosystem.
+[nix.dev] is a curated repository of guides and tutorials aimed to teach beginners essential Nix knowledge, show best practices, and help orient users in the Nix ecosystem.